Quantum algorithms for Uhlmann transformation: Main results

-The most naive approach to implementing the Uhlmann transformation would be to use \emph{quantum state tomography}~\cite{O'Donnell2016EffTomo, Haah2017samploptTomo, Guţă2020FastTomo, Apeldoorn2023TomoPurifQuery, Chen2023WhenAdapTomo, hu2024sampleoptimalmemoryefficient}.
+The most naive approach to implementing the Uhlmann transformation would be to use \emph{quantum state tomography}~\cite{ODonnell2016EffTomo, Haah2017samploptTomo, Guta2020FastTomo, Apeldoorn2023TomoPurifQuery, Chen2023WhenAdapTomo, hu2024sampleoptimalmemoryefficient}.
 Using quantum state tomography, information about the states is obtained as classical data.
-Then, the Uhlmann unitary in \Cref{thm:Uhlmann theorem} is directly computed.
+Then, the Uhlmann unitary in Eq.~\eqref{inteq:57} is directly computed.
 By a brute-force decomposition of the computed unitary into one- and two-qubit gates~\cite{nielsen2010quantum}, a quantum circuit for the Uhlmann transformation can be obtained.
 However, this approach clearly requires exponential query/sample complexity, as well as exponential classical time and space complexities in the number of bits, since it needs to handle matrices of exponential size in classical computation.
 In addition, the number of gates arising from the decomposition is, in general, exponentially large.

 Recently, an explicit quantum algorithm implementing the Uhlmann transformation was proposed in Ref.~\cite{metger2023stateqipspace}.
 This algorithm resolves the issue of exponential space use by sequentially encoding the measurement outcomes into small unitaries.
-This approach enables the implementation of the Uhlmann transformation in polynomial space, while exponential time in the number of bits in classical computation and exponential query/sample complexity, $\poly(d_\sA d_\sB/\delta)$, cannot be avoided, as it still relies on an exponential number of measurements.
+This approach enables the implementation of the Uhlmann transformation in polynomial space, while exponential time in the number of bits in classical computation and exponential query/sample complexity, $\poly(d_\sA d_\sB, 1/\delta)$, cannot be avoided, as it still relies on an exponential number of measurements.

 Our algorithms do not require such a measurement on exponentially many copies of the states, and thus offer advantages in the query/sample complexity.
-Moreover, our algorithms only use a polynomial number of auxiliary qubits.
+Moreover, our algorithms only use a polynomial number of qubits at any one time.
 Since our algorithms do not use classical data obtained by state measurements, they also avoid the exponential time and space complexities in classical computation that the naive tomography-based approach requires.

 To compare our algorithms with the above approaches, we summarize the query/sample complexity of these approaches in \Cref{tab:compare Uhlmann and tomography}.
 For simplicity, we include only the results that have better scaling with respect to $\delta$ in this table.